toddaustin07/onlinestatusmon/README.md

 Include your *actual* SmartThings Token.

 ##### Creating a SmartThings Token
 If you do not already have a Smartthings token, you can create one [here](https://account.smartthings.com/tokens).
-At minmum, include authorization for reading locations and devices.
+At minimum, include authorization for reading locations and devices.
 Once it has been created, be sure to copy and paste your assigned token into a safe place, as well as into the edgebridge.cfg file.

 Once you have completed your edgebridge.cfg file, you must start (or restart) edgebridge, for example:
 ```